LawLawL/Auto-delete-history/README.md

 For the `-b` switch the accepted values are "chrome" or "vivaldi", unsurprisingly.

+To set a personalized path:

+`python3 autodelete.py -p your_path_here -k a,comma,separated,list,of,keywords`

+To reset the tables as they were originally (although will wipe your history):

+`python3 autodelete.py -r`

 ### If you have downloaded the zip with the .exe inside

 Open a terminal where the .exe is, then